ADHD Planning: Hands-on Tips How to Improve It

 With this huge weight of elements that keep people with ADHD far from concentration, decision-making, and deadlines, it’s fair to say that planning is affected greatly on all fronts.

-Do ADHD people struggle with planning?
+Do ADHD people struggle with planning and organizing?

 “For some of those diagnosed with ADHD, the symptoms decrease over time or may become so well managed that they are barely perceptible in adulthood.
 However, many others will experience the core ADHD symptoms throughout their adult life.
 Without the right strategies and support this can lead to all kinds of problems.
 Inattention and/or impulsivity can lead to problems in the workplace, unemployment, difficulties in personal relationships, problems with managing finances, paying bills, etc. The feeling of failure can be a constant companion, as well as feeling lonely, misunderstood, and utterly frustrated with oneself and the world at large.”